jjwithanr/obsidian_bible_study/docs/New Testament/Matthew/Matthew6.md

 The meaning of this whole commandment is, when you regard it to be your duty to fast, do it as a thing expressing deep feeling or sorrow for sin, not by assuming unfelt gravity and moroseness, but in your ordinary dress and appearance; not to attract attention, but as an expression of feeling toward God, and he will approve and reward it.
 #barnes

+Self-denial is practiced in secret.
+It is done quietly and exclusively for God, to be seen by His eyes alone.
+When practiced in purity before our loving Father, self-denial serves to awaken the flow of life in the secret place.
+#bobsorge

 #### v.19-20
 >"Do not store up for yourselves treasures on earth, where moth and rust destroy, and where thieves break in and steal. <sup>20</sup>But store up for yourselves treasures in heaven, where moth and rust do not destroy, and where thieves do not break and steal.